Veterinary medicine wholesale dealer's authorisation (WDA)

 Inspections are risk based depending on compliance with GDP at the last inspection and the type of veterinary medicines handled.

 You must make your site available for inspection and provide any information or samples requested.

 Validity of authorisation

 Your authorisation is valid indefinitely subject to satisfactory inspections.
-However, your will be revoked if you don’t deal in veterinary medicines for 5 years.
+However, your WDA will be revoked if you don’t deal in veterinary medicines for 5 years.

 Variation to an authorisation

 You must notify the VMD before making any significant change to your premises, facilities or operations.

 You need to complete a variation application form for WDA (MS Word Document, 66.7KB) and send it to the VMD’s inspection administration team to change an existing authorisation.